 Picture: Sands as soft and white as powdered sugar as far as the eye can see.
 Water that's always perfect and flat.
 Fresh east-blowing breezes.
 These are the things you can enjoy on Beaches Negril.

 Number 1 on our list, and for good reason!
-If you’re heading to Jamaica for the first time, Negril is an amazing place to start.
+If you’re heading to Jamaica on vacation for the first time, Negril is one of the best places to start.
 Negril has the best beaches in Jamaica, which are ideal for relaxing during the day, and partying at night.
 The Negril Cliffs, positioned 40 feet above the sea are a sight to behold.
 Visitors also enjoy taking a trip down to the Appleton Rum Estate, river rafting down the Martha Brae River, watching and participating in cliff jumping at Rick’s Café, marveling at the Mayfield Falls, and more.
 Scuba diving and snorkeling are popular activities in Negril as the water is usually calm enough to allow for great visibility.
 Take in as many Negril sunsets as you can, as they are sure to be one of the highlights of your vacation!

 Insider tip: Negril is a tourist-oriented area, and most of the action happens within the resorts, which means your choice of accommodation can make or break your stay.
 Sandals Negril is great for couples looking for a romantic adults-only resort, while families will love the waterpark action and other inclusions at Beaches Negril.
 Both all-inclusive resorts are located on the famous Seven Mile Beach, arguably the most beautiful beach in Jamaica!